View over Lake Thun from Thun Castle

 Read more about the region in our Bernese Oberland Travel Guide and learn more about the area by listening to our podcast.

-This article was originally written in conjunction with Switzerland Tourism and published on Holidays to Europe.
+This article was originally written in conjunction with Switzerland Tourism.
 All words and opinions are my own.

 Switzerland Travel Essentials